 Single Target Healing

-is your go-to spell for heavy single target healing.
+is your go-to spell for heavy single target healing in the Mistweaver Monk Rotation.
 If you know an ability is going to hit a certain target, then pre-cast

 so that its cast ends right as the damage hits the target.
 You can then channel